Expectancy Theories

 They found that employees were more motivated to share their knowledge when they could see a direct benefit to themselves, such as recognition or rewards.
 This increased motivation led to higher performance expectancy, meaning employees believed that their performance would improve as a result of their increased knowledge-sharing practices.

 Furthermore, the study found that job motivation was positively correlated with work engagement.
 This suggests that when employees are motivated and expect their performance to improve, they are more likely to be engaged with their work.
+This highlights the importance of conscious choices in the workplace.

 This research provides valuable insights into how expectancy theory can be leveraged in an organizational setting to increase motivation and engagement among employees.
-By understanding the factors that motivate employees and how these factors influence their expectations and engagement, organizations can create more effective strategies to enhance employee performance and satisfaction.
+By understanding the factors that motivate employees and how these factors influence their expectations and engagement, organisations can create more effective strategies to enhance employee performance and satisfaction.

-The Impact of Expectancy Theory on Employee Motivation
+Analysing the Impact of Expectancy Theory on Employee Motivation

 Coaching plays a crucial role in identifying and adapting to changes in employees' motivators throughout their careers.
 As individuals grow and develop, their intrinsic and extrinsic motivators may evolve.
 Coaching provides an opportunity for managers to have open and ongoing conversations with employees about their motivations, goals, and aspirations.